 Note that all the frequency bands defined at this higher frequency regime are TDD.
 Another common property of these NR systems is the use of multi-beam operation with associated beam management in FR2.

-The problem statement is two-fold (a) Many planned NR deployments are TDD and therefore simultaneous, bi-directional amplify-and-forward may not be necessary.
-This can reduce the pollution problem stated earlier; (b) Beamformed transmissions to individual users is fundamental to coverage esp. in FR2 bands.
-A simple RF repeater that the network is agnostic to may be unable to achieve the requisite beamforming gain.
+The problem statement is two-fold:

+(a) Many planned NR deployments are TDD and therefore simultaneous, bi-directional amplify-and-forward may not be necessary.
+This can reduce the pollution problem stated earlier; Note that specific TDD configurations and slot formats may be recommended by regulators in certain regions.

+(b) Beamformed transmissions to individual users is fundamental to coverage esp. in FR2 bands.
+A simple RF repeater that the network is unaware of may be unable to achieve the requisite beamforming gain.

-With the above in mind, a type of network node, somewhere in between RF repeaters and IAB nodes, appears as a compelling proposition to try to leverage the main advantages of both.
-That network node, i.e., smart repeater, could, e.g., make use of some side control information to enable a more intelligent amplify-and-forward operation in a system with TDD access and multi-beam operation.
-It would still be non-regenerative and would only require a low capacity control backhaul between the donor cell(s) and itself.
-As a result, the low-complexity and low-cost properties of RF repeaters would be mostly preserved.
+With the above in mind, a Repeater (“Smart Repeater”) that could address a) TDD aspects and b) Beamforming aspects while being non-regenerative and only requiring low capacity wireless backhaul with a donor gNB appears as a compelling proposition to address the coverage challenge with FR1 TDD and FR2 in a complementary fashion to other tools like, e.g., IAB.

 This work item will specify requirements for RF repeaters for NR.
-In addition it will assess the coverage/performance advantage of smart repeaters.
+In addition, it will assess the coverage/performance advantage of smart repeaters.

 4 Objective